NicolasPetton/pass/README.md

 A major-mode to manage your [password-store](http://passwordstore.org/) (pass) keychain.
-The keychian entries are displayed in a directory-like structure.
+The keychain entries are displayed in a directory-like structure.

 ## Installing